Qutrit-Emulator/Quhit-Emulator/README.md

 ---

 <p align="center">
-An Open Letter to QDX (and others)
+An Open Letter to others
 </p>
 On the off-chance you didn't already incorporate my code in some form in your project, feel free to take whatever you need from it if it can improve your software.